elatov/elatov.github.io/_posts/2015-05-30-another-google-drive-cli.md

 	$ go get github.com/odeke-em/drive/cmd/drive
 	$ sudo cp go/bin/drive /usr/local/bin/.

+For fedora or CentOS just run the following to install **go**:

+	$ sudo yum install golang

 ### Sync Google Drive files using *drive* CLI

 Most of the instructions are laid out [here](https://github.com/odeke-em/drive/blob/master/platform_packages.md), but first create the directory to which you want to sync to: